 Mt.
 Srd Croatia is a Dubrovnik Must-See!
 Part of the Dinaric Alps mountain range, Srd rises to a height of 1,352 feet, overlooking the picturesque Pearl of the Adriatic.
 On clear days, views extend over the islands that dot the Adriatic Sea, allowing visitors to see 35 miles away to the Elafiti Islands.

 However, it’s not just the views that entice visitors to soar to the summit; Mt.
 Srd has long protected Dubrovnik from invaders.
-Most recently, in the 1990s, the mountain played a strategic part in the Croatian War of Independence (also known as the Homeland War) and was the site of the Siege of Dubrovnik.
+Most recently, in the 1990s, the mountain played a strategic part in the Croatian War of Independence (also known as the Homeland War) and the 8 month long Siege of Dubrovnik.

 Bookmark, Pin or Save this Mt.
-Srd Dubrovnik blog post so that you can easily access it during your trip!
+Srd Dubrovnik blog post so that you can easily access it during your trip to Croatia!

 How To Get To The Top of Srd Hill Dubrovnik

 There are four popular ways to get to the top of Dubrovnik Mount Srd: The Mount Srd Cable Car, Dubrovnik hiking trails, local city bus and organized tour.